foivz/RSC2016-EvilGeniuses/README.md

 ## Getting Started

-To begin using this app:
+To begin using this app

 *Log in
 *participate in quizzes
 *create your quizzes